ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 KQL queries can be used to filter data and return specific information.
 Now, you'll learn how to choose specific rows of data.
 The where operator filters results that satisfy a certain condition-

-To get desired columns project operator is used: project operator - https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator
+To get desired columns project operator is used: [project operator](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/projectoperator)

 enriched_flow_agg_1_min
         | where flowRecord_dpiStringInfo_application != ''